Surgical vs Non-Surgical Rhinoplasty Explained

 Below is more information about surgical vs non-surgical rhinoplasty.
 Once you know the differences, you can talk to your plastic surgeon about which could be right for you.

-Surgical rhinoplasty is a cosmetic procedure that involves working with the bone, skin, and cartilage of the nose to refine, resize and shape it into an ideal form.
-Many people want surgical rhinoplasty for a variety of reasons.
+Rhinoplasty is a cosmetic procedure that involves working with the bone, skin, and cartilage of the nose to refine, resize and shape it into an ideal form.
+Many people want rhinoplasty for a variety of reasons.

 After the doctor administers anesthesia, the surgeon will make one or two incisions to reshape nasal cartilage and the outer surfaces of the nose.
 Some surgeons may perform cartilage grafts to alter the definition and size of the patient’s nose.